The Scottish Play: Historical mishaps

 English actor Harold Norman, playing Macbeth, was mortally wounded in a sword fight during a performance of Macbeth at Oldham's Colosseum Theatre on 30 January 1947.
 He died in hospital three weeks later.

 On 2 December 1964, a fire burned down the D. Maria II National Theatre in Lisbon, Portugal.
 At the time, the play being shown was Macbeth.

 In 1980, a production of Macbeth at The Old Vic starring Peter O'Toole, often referred to as Macdeath, was performed.
 It was reviewed so badly that the Prospect Theatre Company disbanded shortly after the play.

 Mishaps on the set of his film Opera led director Dario Argento to believe that the film had been affected by the Macbeth curse; the opera being performed within the film is Giuseppe Verdi's Macbeth.

 In 1988, Bulgarian singer, coach, and translator Bantcho Bantchevsky committed suicide while attending a nationally broadcast matinee of Verdi's Macbeth.
 He propelled himself backward from a balcony railing at New York's Metropolitan Opera House, Lincoln Square.

 Ari Aster, writer and director of Hereditary, said that during filming, "Alex Wolff told me not to say the name of William Shakespeare's Scottish play out loud because of some superstitious theater legend.
 I smugly announced the name, and then one of our lights burst during the shooting of the following scene."

 At the 94th Academy Awards, Chris Rock congratulated Denzel Washington on his performance in The Tragedy of Macbeth, saying the name of the Scottish play aloud in the Dolby Theatre.
-Moments later, Rock was slapped by Will Smith after making a joke about Smith's wife, Jada Pinkett Smith.
+Moments later, Rock was slapped by Will Smith after making a joke implied to be about the alopecia that Smith's wife, Jada Pinkett Smith, was struggling with at the time.
 Viewers, including playwright Lynn Nottage, quickly took to social media to joke that Rock had suffered the curse of the Scottish play.

 Further instances include the Astor Place Riot in 1849, injuries sustained by actors at a 1937 performance at The Old Vic that starred Laurence Olivier, Diana Wynyard's accidental fall in 1948, and burns suffered by Charlton Heston in 1954.